psdh/psdh.github.io/_posts/2019-01-22-weekly-report-4.md

 	* This btw includes both running and strength/yoga types drills that I copy from the Nike Training club application.
     * Couldn't recommend that app enough :)
     * Pain in knee socket doesn't seem around.
 Coconut oil FTW!
 I also slowed my workouts or focused on strength drills instead of runs.
 Believe that helped.
 * Believe I had a relatively succesful week at work.
-Closing down on an design problem.
+Closing down on a design problem.
 Would like to jump to and complete it's implementation before I start my training in mid-february.
 * Got a couple of meditation sessions in.
 * Starting consuming [Huel](https://huel.com).
 Hoping that that'd save me some time and money once a week.